Dealing with floods

 Flooding caused by ex-tropical cyclone

-11 April 2017: The Government has today classified the flooding from ex-Cyclone Debbie in the Bay of Plenty as a medium-scale adverse event.
+The Government on 11 April 2017 classified the flooding from ex-Cyclone Debbie in the Bay of Plenty as a medium-scale adverse event.

-MPI is working with the National Crisis Management Centre (NCMC) and with local Rural Support Trusts and stakeholders, including government agencies and industry bodies, to assess the impact on our rural communities.
+MPI is working with local Rural Support Trusts and stakeholders, including government agencies and industry bodies, to provide recovery assistance measures to affected rural communities.

 After flooding – heed advice

-- Stay away from damaged areas – don't put yourself at risk from contaminated water, crumbled roads, landslides and other hazards.
+- Don't put yourself at risk from contaminated water, damaged roads, or landslides and the like.

 Health and wellbeing